SinghTushar20/Learn-to-Code/03-Data Structures, Algorithms and CP/2-Algorithims/02-Searching/Readme.md

 Search algorithms work to retrieve information stored within some data structure, or calculated in the search space of a problem domain, with either discrete or continuous values.

+Search algorithms are algorithms designed to search for or retrieve elements from a data structure, where they are stored.
+They are essential to access desired elements in a data structure and retrieve them when a need arises.

 Search algorithms can be classified based on their mechanism into three types of algorithms:

 - Linear